Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Application to real morphologies

 \subsection{Application to 2D retinal ganglion cell}

 We applied our method to a morphologically detailed model of a retinal ganglion cell (RGC), replicating conditions typical of \textit{in vitro} studies using planar multi-electrode arrays (MEAs)~\citep{vilkhu2024understanding}.
 In these setups, retinal tissue is placed ganglion-side down on the MEA, enabling simultaneous current injection and extracellular voltage recording from hundreds of electrodes (\cref{fig:4_rgc}A).
 We adopted a reconstructed RGC morphology from \citet{vilkhu2024understanding}, consisting of a soma and a complex dendritic arbor discretized into 122 compartments.
-The membrane model includes modified Hodgkin–Huxley sodium and potassium channels with non-standard kinetics.
-Following \citet{vilkhu2024understanding}, we assumed shared maximum conductances across all dendritic compartments, yielding a total of six parameters to estimate.
+The membrane model includes modified HH sodium and potassium channels with non-standard kinetics.
+We assumed shared maximum conductances across all dendritic compartments, yielding a total of six parameters to estimate \citep{vilkhu2024understanding}.
 For details of the model, see Appendix \ref{Appendix: rgc}.

-We here assumed the spatial location of the neuron to be known and constrained to a 2D plane, as is typical in retinal MEA experiments \citep{madugula2022focal, sekirnjak2006electrical, vilkhu2024understanding}.
-The cell was stimulated via somatic current injection, and extracellular voltages were recorded using a simulated MEA with $30\mu\mathrm{m}$ inter-electrode spacing, matching the geometry of the original 512-electrode array.
-To reduce computational cost while maintaining full spatial coverage, we used a subset of 169 electrodes spanning the entire neuron.
-For each noise level ($0.1\mu \mathrm{V}$ and $10\mu \mathrm{V}$), we simulated ten extracellular action potentials (EAPs, \cref{fig:4_rgc}B).
+Here, we assumed the spatial location of the neuron to be known and constrained to a 2D plane, as is typical in retinal MEA experiments \citep{madugula2022focal, sekirnjak2006electrical, vilkhu2024understanding}.
+Extracellular voltages were recorded using a simulated MEA with $30\mu\mathrm{m}$ pitch, matching the geometry of the original 512-electrode array.
+To reduce computation, we used a subset of 10 electrodes spanning the entire neuron.

-Given the high dimensionality of the latent state space $(d=610)$, we used our diagonal EKF for efficient inference.
-We used multiple random initializations and selected the one that yielded the highest marginal likelihood.
-Our method accurately recovered the underlying conductances, exhibiting only minor bias (\cref{fig:4_rgc}C).
-While this bias increased with higher observation noise (\cref{fig:4_rgc}D), performance remained robust even at noise levels typical of MEA recordings (e.g., $10\mu \mathrm{V}$ \citep{MEA2100manual}).
-Notably, the inferred model was still able to faithfully reconstruct the true membrane voltage trace, highlighting the reliability of the approach under realistic noise conditions (\cref{fig:4_rgc}E).
-Additional figures are provided in Appendix \ref{Appendix: rgc}.